Pent-up aggression: Causes, effects, and 16 ways to manage

 When someone is dealing with pent-up anger, they could get easily agitated or frustrated.
 They might also struggle to focus or fall asleep.
 Feelings of worry or despair may eventually result from these undesirable emotions.

-Types Of Aggression: Externalized and Internalised Aggression
+Types Of Aggression: Externalized and Internalized Aggression

 Generally, there are two types of Anger or Aggression: